HarmoWatch/ngx-redux-core/docs/api/redux-state-provider.md

 This method is used by the [reduxSelect](../pipes/redux-select.md) pipe and the [@ReduxSelect](../decorators/redux-select.md) decorator to resolve the state.
 The `ReduxStateProvider`'s implementation caches the `select` calls, and returns the same instance of a [ReduxSelector](../api/redux-selector.md) for the same selector string.
-You can overwrites this method to implement some custom `select` behavior.
+You can overwrite this method to implement some custom `select` behavior.

 ### reduce